gatling/frontline-doc/content/reference/current/user/binary/index.md

 ### Gradle

-The main idea is to use the official maven publish plugin and ask it to use the task named `frontLineJar`, then define a repository:
+The main idea is to use the official maven publish plugin and ask it to use the task named `gatlingEnterprisePackage`, then define a repository:

 ```groovy
 apply plugin: "maven-publish"